ninjaasmoke/spell-checker/README.md

       - [Iterative Development Approach:](#iterative-development-approach)

 ### Introduction
+Ever wondered how spell checkers work?

-This C++ project implements a spell checker using the strategy pattern.
-The spell checker reads a sample text file, identifies misspelled words, and provides suggestions for corrections.
+I actually found them quite fascinating, so I decided to build one myself.
+This project is a spell checker implemented in C++ using the strategy pattern.
+The spell checker reads a sample text file, identifies misspelled words, [TODO: and provides suggestions for corrections].
 The strategy pattern allows for easy integration of different spell-checking algorithms, starting with a Levenshtein distance-based strategy.
-Additionally, a custom logger highlights incorrect words in the console output for improved visibility during the spell-checking process.
-The project is organized into modular components, promoting code readability, extensibility, and maintainability.

 ### Exec commands